jakolandio3/TS-React-Redux-RFC-Template/README.md

 2.`npm run build`: Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### Notes

+1. Additional Packages used: `react-redux`,`redux`,`redux-thunk`,`axios`,`daisyui`,`tailwindcss`

+2. API client for test project: `registry.npmjs.org/-/v1/search?text=`

+3. Export Modules: All modules in ./src with ext of html,js,ts,jsx,tsx

+4. All packages are at latest as of late-Jan 2024.

+5. Naming conventions for 'Packages' from fetch data will be named 'Repositories' in the test project due to reserved keyword of package in TS